Tinkidinki/tinkidinki.github.io/_posts/2020-12-20-yet-another-backpropagation-blogpost.md

 There are a few things to notice now:
 - We can see that if there were more layers, the same pattern would follow for all the weight matrices, so whatever we do for the above generalises to more layers.

 - We notice that there is a repetition in terms that are calculated: The first term calculated for the $$W_2$$ expression is the same as the first term calculated for the $$W_1$$ expression.
 The first three terms calculated for the $$W_1$$ expression are the same as the first three terms for the $$W_0$$ expression.
 This repetition would continue were we to add more layers.

 - The LHS of each side, we already decided should have the dimensionality of $$W_i$$ so that we can just add it to $$W_i$$.

 - Let us take a look at the chain rule terms:
--- The first term $$\frac{\partial E}{\partial z_3}$$ is the derivative of a scalar with respect to a vector.
+    - The first term $$\frac{\partial E}{\partial z_3}$$ is the derivative of a scalar with respect to a vector.
 In numerator convention, this gives us a matrix of the same dimensions as $$z_3^T$$, that is $$1 \times l_3$$.

--- Look at the term $$\frac{\partial z_3}{\partial a_2}$$.
+    - Look at the term $$\frac{\partial z_3}{\partial a_2}$$.
 In numerator convention, the dimensionality of this term is $$l_3 \times l_2$$.

--- Leave out the last term in each expression (the derivative with respect to $$W_i$$), and we notice that assuming numerator convention, the chain rule works out perfectly -- that is, the dimensions of each term make the expression compatible for multiplication.
+    - Leave out the last term in each expression (the derivative with respect to $$W_i$$), and we notice that assuming numerator convention, the chain rule works out perfectly -- that is, the dimensions of each term make the expression compatible for multiplication.
 This is no surprise, since it is the whole point of the convention.

     - An issue you probably can notice is the bad-looking last term, which is a derivative of a vector with respect to a matrix, which is not defined well in terms of vectors or matrices.

-As a summary, for each expression, we have (i) the first few terms multiplying out to give a nice derivative, (ii) a last term hat we don't know how to express, and (iii) everything needs to be put together in denominator convention so that we can add it to $$W_i$$.
+As a summary, for each expression, we have (i) the first few terms multiplying out to give a nice derivative, (ii) a last term that we don't know how to express, and (iii) everything needs to be put together in denominator convention so that we can add it to $$W_i$$.

 Let us deal with these issues one by one.